fansari-hub/farid-ansari-capstone/README.md

 ## Project Deployment Notes

-To Deploy, you need the additional setup (I will provide more information via Slack to BrainStation staff)
+To Deploy, you need additional setup (I will provide more information via slack to BrainStation staff)
-* Server: .env file (with will include my OpenAI private key).
+* Server: .env file (will include my own private OpenAI API key).
 To be placed inside the server folder.
-* Server: FireBaseServiceAccount.json (include my private Firebad admin keys).
+* Server: FireBaseServiceAccount.json (will include my private Firebase admin keys).
 To be placed inside server/config folder.

 To Run:
-1) Server: Please migrate the database using npm run migrate in the server folder.
+1) Server: Please migrate the database using "npm run migrate" in the server folder.
-2) Execute npm run start in server folder.
+2) Execute "npm run start" in server folder.
-3) Execute npm run start in client folder.
+3) Execute "npm run start" in client folder.

 ## Known issues & missing features
-* User will get a 500 server error after session tokens expires due to inactivity (the application only refreshes session tokens when a back-end API call is made).
-To fix, simply jump between pages to make a API call and refresh the token (I will fix this in the future.)
-Alternatively, you can just logout and logback in.
+* User will get a 500 server error after session tokens expires due to inactivity (the application currently only refreshes session tokens when a back-end API call is made).
+To fix, simply navigate between pages to refresh the token or simply refresh the page.
+(I will fix this in the future.)
 * For manual password/email login, email verification and password reset is not implemented yet, but you can still sign up using manual email/password and use the application.
-It would have taken too long to implement these futures but I am planning to implement these in the near future.
+It would have taken too long to implement these futures (everything has to be done manually even in FireBase), but I am planning to implement these in the near future.

 ## Database Migration
-You will only have to migrate the database, seeding is done automatically by the backend when a new user is created.
+You will only have to migrate the database, seeding is done automatically by the back-end each time a new user is created.

 ## Instructions on how to use the application
 ![screenshot](./instruction1.png)

-A. Login to the application (preferred method using Google or GitHub)
+A. Login to the application (preferred method is using Google or GitHub for convinence)

-B. Choose an existing chat session by clicking on the session name (see 2 in screenshot).
-You may also create new sessions by clicking "New Session" or delete existing sessions or change existing session name by using the control buttons next to each session name.
+B. Choose an existing chat session by clicking on the chat session name (see #2 in screenshot).
+You may also create new sessions by clicking "New Session", or delete existing sessions and change existing session names by using the control buttons next to each session name.

-C. Once a chat session is "opened", you may start chatting with the bots (there should already be some personas in the chat if you are using one of the existing sessions).
-Here are how the controls work (see 3 in screenshot) :
+C. Once a chat session is "opened", you may start chatting with the bots (there should already be some personas in the chat if you are using one of the seed sessions).
+Here's a description of the chat controls (see #3 in screenshot) :
-* Send: Sends the text that you typed.
+* Send: Sends the text that you typed and gets back a persona/bot reply.
-* Pass: Don't say anything but let the personas reply or say something instead.
+* Pass: Don't say anything but let the personas/bots reply or say something instead.
-* TTS Flag: Enabling this will result in text to speeck playback after persona reply has been received (might take a few seconds).
+* TTS toggle: Enabling this will result in text-to-speeck playback after persona reply has been received (might take a few seconds).
-* Auto Flag: Personas will automatically chat with each other without user input.
+* Auto toggle: Personas will automatically chat with each other without user input randomly.

-D. Session option: You can adjust the chat session option by setting the following flags:
+D. Session option: You can adjust chat session "options" by setting the following toggles (#4 in screenshot:
 * Take Turns (If ON, it forces personas to take turns, with a small random chance they can speak out of turn)
 * Switch Topic (If ON, personas will automatically switch discussion topic after a while).
 * Emojiis: (If ON, personas will use emojiis, this might not work if you toggle it mid-chat due to LLM learning behaviour)
 * Short Reply (If ON, personas will use short reply instead of longer one, his might not work if you toggle it mid-chat due to LLM learning behaviour)

-E. Add / Remove personas from the current session by using the + or - buttons using the "persona bar" (see 1 in the screen shot).
+E. Add or Remove personas from the current session by using the + or - buttons in the "persona bar" (see #1 in the screen shot).

-F. To customize/add/delete personas, click on "Personalities" link (see 5 in the screenshot).
+F. To customize/add/delete personas, click on the "Personalities" link (see #5 in the screenshot).
 Once on that page, you may:
 * Add a new persona by clicking "Add New Slot" at the bottom of the page.
 * Delete existing personas
-* Edit information on existing persona and Save:
+* Edit information on existing persona (don't forget to press Save):
-  * Change/enter Display Name
+  * Change/enter their name.
-  * Temperature sets the creativity level from deterministic to most creative/random
+  Set "Temperature" which controls the persona creativity level from deterministic to most creative/random.
-  * Prompt sets the behaviour/conditioning prompt
+  * Prompt sets the behaviour/conditioning prompt.
   * TTS voice sets the voice for Text-to-speech.

-G. To generate image for personas, first enter the image generation prompt (next to the profile picture), then save to save your prompt.
-Once you are happy with the prompt press on "Generate Image" and wait 1-10 seconds.
-The page will refresh when the avatar is generated.
+G. To generate image for a persona, first enter the image generation prompt (next to the profile picture) & press save (to optionally save your profile picture prompt text).
+Once you are happy with the prompt, press on "Generate Image" and wait 1-10 seconds.
+The page will refresh when once profile avatar is generated.